jcattanach/pool-table-project/README.md

 - As an admin each table in the list should show, whether the table is OCCUPIED or NOT OCCUPIED.

 - As an admin if the table is OCCUPIED then show the start time of the table, number of minutes played.
-(Hardmode - If the minutes are > 60 then show them in terms of hours)

 - As an admin you can only give out the tables that are NOT OCCUPIED.
 This means if pool table 8 is occupied and you try to give it out then the app will print